 Evaluations for infants and toddlers

-Snoqualmie Valley School District, in contract with Encompass, offers free of cost evaluations for infants and toddlers, birth through three.
+Snoqualmie Valley School District, in contract with Encompass, offers cost free evaluations for infants and toddlers, birth through three years of age.
 This evaluation will help you to determine if your child is following a typical pattern of development.
-If appropriate, Encompass will provide early intervention help for your child.School Age Children
+If appropriate, Encompass will provide early intervention help for your child.School age children